Olympia Waldorf School News and Planning

 Will extended care be offered?

 Yes, we are offering extended care.
 Students must be registered for bulk care.
 There will be no drop-in or hourly care.
 If you are in early childhood and need extended care, please let us know right away, as only certain classes/cohorts will be able to utilize extended care this year.
-More information and forms will be available as soon as possible.
+Forms are available on your extended care page.

 Is there a home-school option for this school year?